What is the Ketogenic Diet?

 Step 2) To determine your calorie requirements you will need to multiply your answer above by one the multiplication which fits your situation best.

-- If you are sedentary (little or no exercise) : Calorie-Calculation = BMR x 1.2
+- Sedentary (little or no exercise) : Calorie-Calculation = BMR x 1.2

-- If you are extra active (very hard exercise/sports & physical job or 2x training) : Calorie-Calculation = BMR x 1.9
+- Extra active (very hard exercise/sports & physical job or 2x training) : Calorie-Calculation = BMR x 1.9

 1977.5 kcal/day x 1.375 (lightly active) = 2719.1 k/cal to maintain weight

-Step 3) To determine your grams of macronutrients, you will need to split your calories to the ratio explained above, for the example I will do use 70% fats 20% protein and 10% carbohydrates
+Step 3) To determine your grams of macronutrients, you will need to split your calories to the ratio explained above.
+For this example, I will do use 70% fats 20% protein and 10% carbohydrates

 Fats – 70% of 2719.1 = 1903.34 kcal